 - Standard of Proof is Lower

-If the Court finds that you did violate your probation all is not lost.
-Then the battle shifts to the sentencing phase where your Stamford probation violation defense lawyer can argue on your behalf for a reinstatement of your probation of a lighter sentence that what the State is seeking.
+If the court finds that you did violate your probation, all is not lost.
+Then the battle shifts to the sentencing phase where your Stamford probation violation defense lawyer can argue on your behalf for a reinstatement of your probation of a lighter sentence than what the state is seeking.

 The Courts options at sentencing are: